This information will help you prepare for your rigid bronchoscopy procedure at Memorial Sloan Kettering Cancer Center (MSK).

 - The name and telephone number of your doctor(s)

 During your PST appointment, your nurse practitioner will tell you which medications you should take the morning of your procedure.
-Use the space below to write them down.

 You will need to stop taking some medications 10 days before your procedure.
 Your nurse will give you a resource called Common Medications Containing Aspirin and Other Nonsteroidal Anti-inflammatory Drugs (NSAIDs), which contains important information about these medications, and what you can take instead.